MicrosoftDocs/quantum-docs/articles/how-to-python-qdk-local.md

 ## Workspaces, Projects, and Packages

 As your quantum programs get larger, it can be inconvienent to keep all of your Q# code in a single notebook or Python script.
-Instead, the `qsharp` package allows you to call into Q# code from source code in the same directory as your notebook.
+Instead, the `qsharp` package allows you to call into Q# code from source code in the same directory as your notebook or scripts.

 For example, in the same folder as `host.py` and `HostPython.qs`create the following Q# program called `OperationSamples.qs`, which defines three different operations: